 Sociologically, the Masonry reflected the craze for associations, brotherhoods, fraternities, and women’s clubs that became prominent throughout the country during the second part of the nineteenth century.30 Between July and September of 1874, over two hundred pledges were received by societies and organizations from every part of the country to help fund the construction of the Monument.
 The trend underlined an important facet of the American social fabric of that era.

 The social disruption brought about by industrialization and massive immigration had a major impact on the political institutions of Washington D.C.
 During these social changes, a great number of Protestant churches were affected by the transition.
 The development of the scientific vision of the world, brought forth by the Darwinian evolutionary theories, challenged some fundamental beliefs and tenets of the Christian faith.
-Fraternities like the Masonry provided its members with a network of sanctuaries for the Old Testament precepts.
+Fraternities like the Masonry provided its members with a network of sanctuaries for Old Testament precepts.

 The great influx of immigrants disrupted the basis of a stable social order inaugurated by the Anglo-Saxon elite, of which George Washington was promoted as a symbol.
 Hence, the brotherhood was a male political haven against the foreign invasion that threatened the nation at its foundation.
 It gave its members a sense of cohesion against the constant changes and chaos of the outside world.
 But mostly, the organization was a stronghold to promote true Americanism.31

 The order relied on a national network of loyal members, some of whom were among the most powerful men in the country.
 These ramifications made it an effective hierarchy.
 To protect their efficiency as a group, and to keep the higher hierarchy from public scrutiny, the new members were sworn to secrecy of its rituals.
-Yet the fraternity was not so much preoccupied with any esotericism inasmuch as to keep from public view a number of secret procedures, signs, and passwords used in the rituals which brought the brethren step by step one echelon closer to the “light”.
+Yet the fraternity was not so much preoccupied with any esoteric purpose inasmuch as to keep from public view a number of secret procedures, signs, and passwords used in the rituals which brought the brethren step by step one echelon closer to the “light”.

 The oath of secrecy also enforced among the members a sense of cohesion and fraternity which inspired unity and the idea of belonging.
 It also delineated and separated their sacred internal male world from the profane and chaotic world outside.
 The brethren, in other words, set themselves apart from the uninitiated masses.